-STEP 6 - FIRE DRILLS, WHAT TO DO IN THE E VENT OF A FIRE

 (a) Are regular fire drills carried out?
+VENT OF A FIRE

 At what frequency?

 (b) Are the results of the fire drills recorded?

-(c) Are Fire Marshals / Fire Wardens nominated

-and suitably trained?
+(c) Are Fire Marshals / Fire Wardens nominated and suitably trained?

 (d) Where is the Assembly Point situated?

-(a) Thiere is the Assertion T sint situation

 Is it clearly identified?

-(e) Do employees know what to do in the event

-of a fire?
+(e) Do employees know what to do in the event of a fire?

-(f) Do contractors / visitors to the site know what

-to do in the event of a fire?
+(f) Do contractors / visitors to the site know what to do in the event of a fire?

 (g) Is a roll call carried out?

 By whom?

-From the connection we arrive all 2

 Further action required?

 Action By: By When:

-Action by. by Wileii.

-(a) Are sufficient fire extinguishers sited throughout
+(a) Are sufficient fire extinguishers sited throughout the workplace?

-the workplace?

 (b) Are fire extinguishers:

 The correct type?

 Located correctly?

 Easily accessible?

 Mounted on a wall or stand?

 Appropriate signage displayed?

-(c) Have persons likely to use the fire extinguishers

-been given adequate instruction and training?
+(c) Have persons likely to use the fire extinguishers been given adequate instruction and training?

 If yes, when?

 Further action required?

 Action By: By When:

-•